-Map Panel # Preliminary Map Panel Preliminary Date
+Map Panel # Preliminary Map Panel # Preliminary

-Date #
+Date Date

-None as of the date

-of this ordinance
+N/A

 3) Other Best Available Data.
 The City of Lambertville shall utilize high water elevations from flood events, groundwater flooding areas, studies by federal or state agencies, or other information deemed appropriate by the City of Lambertville.
-Other "best available information" may not be used which results in less restrictive flood elevations, design standards, or smaller flood hazard areas than the sources described in

-Section 102.2 (1) and (2), above.
+Other "best available information" may not be used which results in less restrictive flood elevations, design standards, or smaller flood hazard areas than the sources described in Section 102.2 (1) and (2), above.
 This information shall be used for floodplain regulation purposes only.